Apoorvamishra0225/Flight-Price-Detection/README.md

-# Flight-price-prediction
+# License Plate Recognization and detection

-Predict the price of the flight based on the dates,airlines,destination and stops.
+Detection of license plate using openCV and OCR.